La Toya Jackson: 1988–1991: Public notoriety, abuse and exile from the Jackson family

-1989–1996: Public notoriety, abuse and exile from the Jackson family

 On September 5, 1989, after her Sizzling Spectacular concert in Nevada, Gordon and Jackson were married.
 Jackson later claimed she had been forcibly married, with Gordon claiming it was for her own protection against kidnapping by her family.
 La Toya Jackson states that this was both unplanned and against her wishes.
 According to Jackson, "I told him, 'No way, Jack!
 I can't marry you.
 You know what marriage means to me.
 I've never been in love; I don't even date...
 It's not right.
 I don't love you.
 I don't have feelings for you.'"
 Jackson told Ebony magazine the marriage was "strictly in name only.
 It has never been consummated."
 Six months into the marriage, Jackson asked Gordon for an annulment when in Rome, Italy.
 In response, Gordon repeatedly bashed her head against the corner of the hotel room table saying that he would never let her go.
 Paparazzi subsequently photographed Jackson with black eyes, which Gordon claimed were caused by an intruder.
 From this point forward, Jackson lost all contact with her family and wrote an autobiography, La Toya: Growing Up in the Jackson Family, which accused her father of physical abuse.
+She posed again in Playboy in November 1991 to promote the autobiography.
+She later said that she initially refused to pose for the second spread, however, Gordon beat her into submission.